MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/PrototypeBoards.md

 # Suggested Prototype Boards

 ## Windows 10 IoT Core Development Devices
-Below you'll find a few boards we suggest to help you get started with Windows 10 IoT Core.
+Below you'll find boards we suggest to help you get started with Windows 10 IoT Core.
 These boards offer a Full Flash Update (FFU) image, making prototyping faster with a ready-made image and making the process of flashing Windows 10 IoT Core a breeze.

 > [!IMPORTANT]
-> You must create your own images and not use the provided images below if you plan to make your device publicly available and commercialized.
+> You must create your own images and not use the provided images below if you plan to commercialize your device.

 | Boards | Where To Buy | FFU Link | How To Set Up | Starter Kit |
 |-----------|----------|---------|---------|---------|---------|